Mabuhay Gardens: History

 Dirk Dirksen, nephew of Illinois Senator Everett Dirksen, had a unique style as emcee, deliberately baiting and trading insults with audience and band members, which had the effect of raising the energy of audience and performers alike.
 In order to maintain the show's fast pace, he would move past an encore to get to the next band and tell the audience, "Eat it."
 Dirksen's abrasive persona (which was largely a performance) was a central part of the atmosphere of Mabuhay Gardens.
 He was sometimes referred to as the "poor man's Bill Graham."
 Dirksen was the sole person responsible for connecting the English punk rockers with those in the United States.
 By creating an exchange program, punk bands from England and New York City came to the Mabuhay Gardens and vice versa, staying in each city performing a few nights at a time.
 This spread the "punk" scene globally making it a household word, thanks to Dirksen and Aquino.
 The alley located next to the Mabuhay Gardens is now named for Dirksen.

 The Mabuhay Gardens closed in 1987.
 The building subsequently housed a nightclub called the Velvet Lounge.
 The venue was again opened in September 2007 under the name Club 443.
-Currently, Fame Venue operates at 443 Broadway, which is used for conferences, concerts, catering and other events.
+Fame Venue operated at 443 Broadway, which is used for conferences, concerts, catering and other events.